alariva/laravel-email-domain-blacklist/readme.md

 Laravel Email Domain Blacklist is a lightweight package that extends your validation rules with `blacklist`.

-You may pass a local or remote JSON file containing all the blacklisted email domains, usually those that are disposable email services.
+You may pass a local or remote JSON file containing all the blacklisted email domains, usually disposable email services.

-In case you are using a third-party remote list you may also append your custom email domains.
+If you use a third-party remote list, you may also append your custom email domains.

 You may update the cached list with the console command (manually or scheduled).

-An auto-update option is available in case you don't want to run the command and prefer to auto-update on the first validation taking place.
+An auto-update option is available if you don't want to run the command and prefer to auto-update on the first validation.

-The validation message is translated into english and spanish, feel free to PR your language.
+The validation message translation is available in English and Spanish; feel free to PR your translation.

 ### Laravel validator